Curriculum

 Japanese Language and Culture Courses [for-credit, but do not count toward MBA degree]

-Doshisha’s Center for Japanese Language and Culture (“CJLC”) offers a wide range of Japanese language and culture courses for international students studying in undergraduate and graduate programs at Doshisha.
+Doshisha’s Center for Global Education and Japanese Studies offers a wide range of Japanese language and culture courses for international students studying in undergraduate and graduate programs at Doshisha.
 A certain number of these courses are open to Global MBA students free of charge.
 Please note, however, that these courses cannot be included in the 46 credits required for the Doshisha MBA degree.